savonet/book/workflow.md

 Here, first define a function `out` which consists in `output.icecast` partially applied to the common parameters in order not to have to repeat them for each output, and then we define the various outputs.
-Note that it is absolutely not a problem that a given source is encoded multiple times.
+Note that it is absolutely not a problem that a given source is encoded multiple times (excepting perhaps that it requires some cpu resources).

 Various arguments of `output.icecast` are available to provide more information about your radio including its `name`, `genre` and provide a `description` of